scramjetorg/transform-hub/docs/read-more/how-to-write-a-sequence.md

 ```

 ## Producing data (output stream)
-To stream data from a sequence we need it to return values over time.
+To stream data from a Sequence we need it to return values over time.
 Some constructs in JavaScript that enable that are NodeJS streams, Generators and Iterables.
-Whatever you return from your sequence will be your ***output*** stream.
+Whatever you return from your Sequence will be your ***output*** stream.
 We can choose whatever the solution is right for us.

 ### Flow control (backpressure)
 Every streaming system needs to take backpressure problems into account.
 Every stream that we are writing to, can signalize that it's being overflown with incoming data.
 In this situation, if that's possible producing of data should be stopped, until the target stream signalizes that it is ok to write data again.
 If you choose Generators or Iterables for your output stream, the backpressure will be handled for you by Scramjet framework (new values won't be produced if the target stream is overflown).
 ### Examples
-Here are some examples of a sequence producing a stream of integers every second.
+Here are some examples of a Sequence producing a stream of integers every second.

 #### Using an async generator:
 ```ts